nigelp/Zentara-Code/CONTRIBUTING.md

-# Contributing to Roo Code
+# Contributing to Zentara Code

-First off, thank you for considering contributing to Roo Code!
+First off, thank you for considering contributing to Zentara Code!
 It's people like you that make open source such a great community.

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, [make one](https://github.com/your-username/roo-code/issues/new/choose)!
-(Replace `your-username/roo-code` with your actual GitHub repository path).
+If you've noticed a bug or have a feature request, [make one](https://github.com/your-username/zentara-code/issues/new/choose)!
+(Replace `your-username/zentara-code` with your actual GitHub repository path).
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

 If you have a general question, you can also open an issue.

 ## Fork & create a branch

-If this is something you think you can fix, then [fork Roo Code](https://github.com/your-username/roo-code/fork) and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork Zentara Code](https://github.com/your-username/zentara-code/fork) and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the ticket you're working on):